-Because Master's level study extends knowledge and skills acquired in both the classroom and workplace, the successful completion of the following foundation courses are required in order to enroll in this certificate program.
-Satisfactory completion of foundation courses requires a "C" grade or better in each.
+Because Master's level study extends knowledge and skills acquired in both the classroom and workplace, the successful completion of the following foundation course is required in order to enroll in this certificate program.
+Satisfactory completion of foundation courses requires a "B" grade.

 MGT 5020 Managing Organizational Behavior (3 cr.)

 Managing Organizational Behavior: Students will gain a working knowledge of how to manage personal, interpersonal, and group processes by developing their interpersonal skills to assume responsibility for leading and promoting teamwork among diverse stakeholders.
 Students will learn to manage individual and group behaviors in improving organizational productivity and performance.
 Through experiential learning, students will learn to integrate home, work, and educational observations and experiences and to convert them into proactive practical applications for growth and renewal in these diverse settings.